ignaciomarvinjohn/meme-uet-hmt/README.md

 # Updates
 - 2024/07/09: Paper is published in IEEE Access.
 - 2024/07/15: Base code is uploaded to GitHub.
+- 2024/12/03: Added example codes for generating captions and meme context

 # Setup